lukablagoje/interspecies-machine-learning/README.md

 # Interspecies machine learning
-## Due to potential problems of obtaining human neuronal data, can animal training be used for the purpose of training the classifiers of human neurons?
+Due to potential problems of obtaining human neuronal data, can animal training be used for the purpose of training the classifiers of human neurons?

+# Project overview

-## Files
+# Files
 If you are interested in the overall idea:
 - There is a pdf presentation that explains the overall ideas